© Pathastings | Dreamstime.com

-Flu vaccine does not guarantee you will not get the flu, although it may make your symptoms milder if you do.
+A flu vaccine does not guarantee you will not get the flu, although it may make your symptoms milder if you do.
 Historically, Medscape reports that the flu vaccine has had 50 to 60 percent efficacy against infection with influenza A viruses and 70 percent efficacy against influenza B viruses (the two most common types of flu viruses).

 Is a Flu Shot Necessary?

-In a British Medical Journal editorial published in May 2013, a Johns Hopkins Medical School scientist blasted the CDC for pushing flu shots, saying these federal health authorities vastly overstate the benefits of the flu shot and, for most healthy people, vaccination is unnecessary at best and potentially risky at worst.
+The flu vaccination effectiveness rates published by the CDC have been strongly disputed by some scientists for years.
+A prime example: In a British Medical Journal editorial published in May 2013, a Johns Hopkins Medical School scientist blasted the CDC for pushing flu shots, saying these federal health authorities vastly overstate the benefits of the flu shot and, for most healthy people, vaccination is unnecessary at best and potentially risky at worst.